Chodov (Sokolov District): Sights

-The most significant building is the Church of St. Lawrence, built by the constructor Johann Wolfgang Braunbock.
+The most significant building is the Church of Saint Lawrence, built by the constructor Johann Wolfgang Braunbock.
 It was built in the Baroque style in 1725–1733.
-In the interior there is a Stations of the Cross, which consists of fourteen large canvases.
+In the interior are the Stations of the Cross, which consists of fourteen large canvases.
 It is the work of regional artists from the 18th and 19th centuries, which is rare in its dimensions and its age.

-In front of the church there is the early Baroque statue of St. Sebastian from 1673.
+In front of the church stands an early Baroque statue of Saint Sebastian from 1673.
 Another early Baroque statue is the Virgin Mary on the Marian column from 1675, located on the town square.

 The other church in the town belongs to the Evangelical Church of Czech Brethren.